 Get Fresh and Natural Japanese Groceries

 Pick up handmade artisan tofu from the San Jose Tofu Company and Japanese groceries (many organic) at Nijiya Market.

-On Sundays (8:30am to noon) check out the Japantown Farmer's Market (enter on Jackson St. between 6th and 7th Streets).
+On Sundays (8:30 am to noon), check out the Japantown Farmer's Market (enter on Jackson St. between 6th and 7th Streets).
 A few vendors specialize in Asian produce.
-Check out this guide for more Silicon Valley farmer's markets.

 Local shop Nichi Bei Bussan features a wide selection of traditional and unique Japanese ceramics, housewares, and gifts.